 - Of the 50 water utilities analyzed, 39 feature a tiered price structure for residential water rates.

-- Many utilities are attempting to balance water affordability with the need to generate revenue to operate water and wastewater systems by using tiered pricing to make lower water use less costly.
+- Many utilities are attempting to balance water affordability with the need to generate revenue to operate water and wastewater systems by using tiered pricing to make water use less costly.